Marthyn/myxy-demo/README.md

 # Myxydemo

+This repo is a Rails app which uses the [Myxy](https://github.com/Marthyn/myxy) gem, an API wrapper for the Calendar42 API.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine